 In an article for Entrepreneur, Christian Gaiser, CEO of Bonial International Group, a global alliance of companies providing location-based comparison shopping services to consumers, retailers and manufacturers, highlights the importance of adjusting your business pitch to meet local standards.

-“Regardless of however you’ve sold your business previously, when entering a new market in a new location, the pitch needs to be adjusted to meet local standards”, he says.
+“Regardless of however you’ve sold your business previously when entering a new market in a new location, the pitch needs to be adjusted to meet local standards”, he says.

 “That could mean tweaking either content or format and beyond.
 In some cases, a massive overhaul might even be required to make your presentation successful.”

-In March 2000, Coca-Cola launched their ‘think local, act local’ marketing strategy.
+In March 2000, Coca-Cola launched it’s ‘think local, act local’ marketing strategy.
 Why?
 Because their global brand strategies had alienated local consumers and this, in part, was due to their centralised decision making, which didn’t give local managers the power to make changes based on local knowledge.

-In Entrepreneur, Adi Vaxman, co-founder and CEO of Tripda, a car pooling platform, pinpointed not designating a remote decision maker as one of the biggest international expansion mistakes.
+In Entrepreneur, Adi Vaxman, co-founder and CEO of Tripda, a carpooling platform, pinpointed not designating a remote decision maker as one of the biggest international expansion mistakes.